DankNeon/meta/CONTRIBUTING.md

 ## Getting Started

-First things first, you are going to fork this repo.
+First things first, you are going to want to fork this repo.
 It contains a lot of the base files you need for your theme.

 > Speaking of those files, here is a quick description of some of the useful stuff